Estimating Racial Disparities When Race is Not Observed: Bias of the Standard Methodology

+To estimate racial disparities, BISG probabilities (or other racial predictions) must be combined with the outcome variable.
+There are several common ways researchers do this.

-Unfortunately, accurate and calibrated estimates of individual race predictions alone are not sufficient for unbiased estimation of racial disparities using standard methodologies.
-The reason is that the prediction error of race probabilities may be correlated with the outcome variable of interest.
-Specifically, consider the following weighting estimator commonly used by researchers, which attempts to capture the uncertainty inherent in race prediction:\footnote{An alternative is a \emph{thresholding} or \emph{classification} estimator, which deterministically assigns individuals to a predicted racial category based on the BISG estimates \(\vb{\hat P}_i\) (either the largest \(\hat P_{ir}\) or the one which exceeds a predetermined threshold).
-Unlike the weighting estimator, this classification estimator does not take into account prediction uncertainty, and its bias is harder to reason about than that of the weighting estimator \citep{chen2019fairness}.}
+The most frequent is perhaps the \emph{thresholding} or \emph{classification} estimator, which deterministically assigns individuals to a predicted racial category based on the BISG estimates \(\vb{\hat P}_i\) (either the largest \(\hat P_{ir}\) or the one which exceeds a predetermined threshold).
+Estimates of \(\Pr(Y=y\mid R=r)\) are then obtained by tabulating the data by these assigned categories.

+Another common approach, which attempts to capture the uncertainty inherent in race prediction, is the following \emph{weighting} estimator:

+Unfortunately, accurate and calibrated estimates of individual race predictions alone, unless they are perfect, are not sufficient for unbiased estimation of racial disparities using these standard methodologies.

+This should come as no surprise for the thresholding estimator, since it does not take into account prediction uncertainty in the BISG probabilities.
+This is akin to ignoring measurement errors in the covariates of a regression, something which has long been known to lead to biased coefficient estimates.
+Unlike the classical errors-in-variables setting, however, the bias of the thresholding estimator is not consistently in the same direction, making it hard to reason about \citep{chen2019fairness}.

-\citet{chen2019fairness} show that the asymptotic bias of this weighting estimator is controlled by the residual correlation of \(Y\) and \(R\) after adjusting for \(G\), \(X\), and \(S\).
+But, the weighting estimator is also biased because the prediction error of race probabilities may be correlated with the outcome variable of interest.
+Fortunately, unlike the threshold estimator, it is easier to understand the nature of this bias. \citet{chen2019fairness} show that the asymptotic bias of the weighting estimator is controlled by the residual correlation of \(Y\) and \(R\) after adjusting for \(G\), \(X\), and \(S\).
 We reproduce this result here.

 \begin{theorem}[Theorem 3.1 of \citealt{chen2019fairness}] If race is binary (so $\cR=\{0,1\}$), then as $N\to\infty$, \end{theorem}